 VK is the most visited website in Russia and has the second highest social media traffic in the world (source: SimilarWeb).
 It has a young user base – around 70% are aged between 18 and 34 (source: Mail.ru Annual Report), making it the best medium for connecting with teens and young adults.
 It also has an English interface for overseas users, so it can be quickly mastered by English speakers.

-OK is the fifth most visited site in Russia (source: SimilarWeb) and reaches an older audience than VK.
-In 2012, just under 40% of its users were aged between 35 and 44.
+OK is the fifth most visited site in Russia (source: SimilarWeb) and reaches an older audience than VK (aged between 35 and 44).

 Although OK provides access to demographics with disposable income, it might not be the best way for international brands to reach an older, Russian audience – Facebook may be more suitable for this role.